chandlerm150/Shortest-Path-Finder/README.md

 ## Example
 ![](ShortestPathExample.gif)
 ## What I learned
-I learned how to implement Dijkstra's algorithm and how to combine the algorithm logic with a GUI and vizualisation.
+I learned how to implement Dijkstra's algorithm and how to combine the algorithm logic with a GUI and visualization.